mattkope/cs504_team3/readme.txt

 ## Brief Descriptions of Uploaded Datasets:
 - API - example notebook using the origanol link to eccomerce data showing how to structure json code (don't run this notebook locally copy first code block).
 - Main - the main notebook that we should use going forward
-- cleaned - how the data was cleaned for Main and cleaned eccomerce dataset
+- cleaned - how the data was cleaned for Main and cleaned kaggle eccomerce dataset

 Add required packages to requirements.txt.
 It would be even better if you specified verison number. pip install -r requirements.txt